 This Cacio e Pepe Carbonara is an ridiculously simple creamy peppery pasta dish.
-Hot spaghetti is tossed with eggs, cheese and loads of black pepper.
+Hot spaghetti is tossed with eggs, cheese and loads of freshly ground black pepper.
 Serves 6 to 8 in under 30 minutes.

 If you’ve been following my blog for any amount of time, you’re well aware that Pat loves his black pepper.
 A lot.
 From biscuits and gravy to coney dogs, he puts it on just about everything.
 This got me thinking about the more traditional pasta recipe, cacio e pepe.
 Which is basically pasta, cheese and black pepper.
 However I wanted a creamy pasta sauce, so I meshed the classic recipe with the velvety sauce of carbonara.